Putting SW Washington Issues First!

 Jobs, Energy Independence, and Peace

 Leaving fossil fuels deep in the ground will also lessen devastation around the world caused by natural disasters and war.
+Energy independence will free our foreign policy from dependence on despotic regimes.

 Environmental Call to Action